khalid-hussain/KICT-FYP-LaTeX-Class/README.md

 # Usage

 1. Change the variables found in `kict-fyp-config.tex` according to personal requirements.
-2. Compile frontmatter using `compile.sh` found in the `frontmatter` folder.
-This only needs to be done once unless you make changes to front matter variables as found in `kict-fyp-config.tex`.
+2. Compile frontmatter using `make frontmatter`.
+Only needs to be done once unless variables in `kict-fyp-config.tex` are changed.
 3. Compile the report using `make`.

 ## Makefile